-"Dick Fox's Golden Boys," a reunion of three of the most popular teen idols of the late ‘50s and ‘60s add up to a live concert smash for audiences of all generations!
+"Dick Fox's Golden Boys," featuring two of the most popular teen idols of the late ‘50s and ‘60s and special guest comedian Freddie Roman, is a concert smash for audiences of all generations!

 Frankie Avalon made the transition from teenage idol to mature pro during a career that spans three generations of music, TV and movies.
 As a youth, he started out as a trumpeter and seized every opportunity to enter and win local amateur contests.
 His first single, “De De Dinah,” was a chart-topper and his recording of “Venus” was one of the biggest-selling hits of the era.

 Bobby Rydell made his debut in the late ‘50s as a rock’n’roller seen in movies like Bye Bye Birdie and musicals such as West Side Story.
 He was a semi-regular on The Red Skelton Show and American Bandstand.
 Rydell’s recording career produced 34 Top 40 tracks – including the Jersey-centric “Palisades Park” – which places him in the top five of single artists from his era.